TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

         Bounding rectangles are computed around these ROIs to define their position and size.

-   e) Navigation Decisions:
+   e) Passing commands or data to Arduino:

-        Based on the positions of these bounding rectangles within the frames, the code makes navigation decisions for the robot.
+        Based on the positions of these boundinhg rectangles within the frames, the code makes navigation decisions for the robot.

-        If a green marker is within a specific x-coordinate range, the code may command the robot to "turn right."
+        If a red marker is within a specific x-coordinate range, the code may instruct the Arduino to make the robot to turn right by giving power to a single pin that is connected to the arduino, which is then detected by the Arduino using digitalRead function.

-        If a red marker falls within a certain x-coordinate range, the code may instruct the robot to "turn left."
+        If a green marker falls within a certain x-coordinate range, the code may instruct the Arduino to make the the robot to turn left by giving power to a single pin that is connected to the arduino, which is then detected by the Arduino using digitalRead function.

-        If neither color marker is detected within the specified range, the robot may be directed to "stop."
+        If neither color marker is detected within the specified range, the Arduino is directed to make the robot continue with obstacle avoidance.

-   f) Visual Feedback:

-        The code provides visual feedback by annotating the original camera frames with drawn rectangles and lines.
-These annotations serve to visually indicate the detected color regions and the decision-making process in real-time.

    g) Continuous Operation: